JosephThinhTran/JosephThinhTran/README.md

 - 👀 I’m interested in
   - AI/ML, especially in Deep Reinforcement Learning (DRL).
   - Embedded systems
+- 🌱 What I am doing now:
-- 🌱 I’m currently learning to implement wellknown DRL algorithms, and applying them to my research projects.
+  - Learn and Implement wellknown DRL algorithms, and applying them to my research projects.
+  - Develop embedded systems using ARM-based MCUs.
 - 📫 How to reach me: https://github.com/JosephThinhTran

 <!---